wp-plugins/itempress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-ItemPress is simply a robust custom post type that works with your current theme and is aimed to help you create posts with the freedom of ambiguity and without infiltrating posts or pages.
-It has the power to create and organize lists, manage projects, or take notes all with the usual power of WordPress!
+ItemPress is simply a robust custom post type that works with your current theme and is aimed to help you create content with the freedom of ambiguity.

 == Description ==